 There's a corporate emphasis in the New Testament epistles that we tend to miss.
-We're not just marbles in a bag, but a body with connected parts.
-As the people of God, we're not islands, but a community.
+We're not just marbles in a bag, but a body with connected parts; not islands, but a community.
 Christ gave His life, not merely to save individuals, but to form a people for His glory.